 Women between the ages of 25 to 65 will receive an invitation for a cervical smear test.
 This procedure should be performed routinely at three to five year intervals depending on age.
 Smears will be done more frequently where necessary.

-Patients can access signposting information from the ICS Health and Wellbeing is here: https://preventing-diabetes.co.uk/ and once courses are booked, patients will be able to find out dates/times/locations etc.
+Patients can access signposting information from the ICS Health and Wellbeing is here: Preventing Diabetes and once courses are booked, patients will be able to find out dates/times/locations etc.

-Patient Information leaflets in a number of different languages can be found by clicking here.
+Patient Information leaflets in a number of different languages (note: this is a downloadablwe zip file).

 A full range of family planning is available at the surgery, including coil and implant fitting and removal as well as advice on safe sex.